DOI-ONRR/doi-extractives-data/src/markdown/how-it-works/tribal-ownership-and-governance.md

 tag:
 - how it works
 - production
-- renewable energy
-- geothermal
-- wind
-- water power
-- biomass
-- tribal
-- native american
+- Native American
 - Indian
+- Tribal
 ---

 <custom-link to="/how-it-works/" className="breadcrumb link-charlie">How it works</custom-link> /